CometVisu/CometVisu/doc/manual/en/config/widgets/plugins/tr064/index.rst

 .. figure:: _static/fritzbox_user.png

-For the plugin to be able to use this user its credentials must be given.
-This uses the :ref:`"hidden configuration" <hidden-config>` infrastructure.
-This can be done in the CometVisu manager in the area "hidden configuration"[#f2]_.
+The plugins needs to know the credentials to be able to use this user.
+This uses the :ref:`"hidden configuration" <hidden-config>` infrastructure which can be accessed by the :ref:`CometVisu manager <manager>` [#f2]_.

 .. figure:: _static/hidden_config_en.png